shaussler/TheoreticalUniverse/documentation/maxwell_faraday_tensor.rst

    \overrightarrow{\nabla} \times \overrightarrow{B} &= \mu_0 \overrightarrow{J} + \frac{1}{c^2} \partial_t \overrightarrow{E}
    \end{align}

-This formulation can be unpacked in a form I argue is *calculable*.
 This form corresponds to the 1865 Maxwell formulation, albeit with modern notation and conventions.
 So by doing that we obtain:

 .. todo::

    Here I would like to use :math:`\partial_t = \frac{1}{c} \frac{\partial}{\partial_t}` and :math:`\tilde{E^i}=\frac{E^i}{c}`

 **Gauss's law**